Did you know that Maryland has new smoke alarm laws as of January 1, 2018?

 Sealed-in, 10-year/long-life battery alarms should not be confused with 9-volt alarms with a 10-year manufacturer’s warranty.
 Hardware stores still sell the 9-volt battery-only smoke alarms, but these models do not satisfy the requirements discussed in this article and should be used for supplemental protection only.

 Although the new law does not provide fire authorities with the right to enter homes for the purposes of confirming compliance with the law, violation of the law is a misdemeanor carrying penalties of imprisonment up to 10 days and/or a fine up to $1,000.
 Prior to the sale of a home, sellers should confirm compliance with the law.
 At a minimum, non-compliance must be noted in Section 8A of the Maryland Residential Property Disclosure Statement.
-An overview of all the requirements and reminders on maintenance protocols are available through the Montgomery County Fire and Rescue website.
+An overview of all the requirements and reminders on maintenance protocols is available through the Montgomery County Fire and Rescue website.

 For more information regarding our Residential Real Estate Settlements Group or our general real estate transactions and litigation practice, please contact the Group Chair at 301-230-6574 or firstname.lastname@example.org.